|

 wildlife.
 The camp entrance is almost 2 miles off the main road, into the

-The retreat house is fully modernized, with kitchenette, 2 full baths,
+woods.
+The retreat house is fully modernized, with kitchen, 2 full baths with showers,

 individual thermostats in the bedrooms, and a central meeting room with

-served, and a large program room which we will be using for some of the
+served, and a large program room which we may use for some of the

 workshops.